 Here’s an easy guide to saving the world and looking good doing it:

-I also think it’s rather neat that the more fundamental changes can lead to a better life.
+I also think it’s rather neat that these more fundamental changes can lead to a better life.
 I’m happier and healthier since getting rid of my car.
 Travel is becoming a more interesting endeavour since I swore off flying.
 I eat a healthier diet and take a greater interest in my food since going veggie.
-And trying to live simply, besides having practical benefits like a smaller budget and tidier home, has helped me to understand what’s actually important in life - namely art, love, education and happiness.
+And trying to live simply, besides having practical benefits like a smaller budget and tidier home, has helped me to understand what’s actually important in life.